exercism/docs/anatomy/track-tooling/analyzers/interface.md

 #### `comment`

-The pointer-string to a file in `website-copy`
+The pointer-string to a file in `website-copy`.

 #### `params` (optional)

 A JSON Object containing any params that should be interpolated during rendering.
 For example, in the markdown file, you could write `Try %{variable_name} += 1 instead`, and then use `params` to substitute `%{variable_name}` for the actual variable that the student used.

-When using paramaterised files, ensure to escape all uses of `%` but placing anohter `%` in front of it. e.g. `Try aim aim for 100%% of the tests passing`.
+When using parameterised files, ensure to escape all uses of `%` by placing anther `%` in front of it. e.g. `Try aim aim for 100%% of the tests passing`.

 #### `type` (optional)